 Next, list the topics the course should address to achieve the goals.
 What should the learner know after the course?

 This will enable you to create headings for the key course content.
-Listing the headings will make it easier to start producing actual training content.
+Listing the headings will make it easier to start producing actual online training content.

 3. Use your ready-made materials

 If you have already produced content on the subject, you can use it as a basis for training.
-Import PowerPoint and PDF files into your learning platform as course templates.
+Import PowerPoint and PDF files into your online learning platform as course templates.
 Then you can fine-tune the content for distance learning.
 Videos are also popular.